yabee111/House_Pricing_Prediction/README.md

 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)

 ## Assignment Overview
 The real estate firm aims to forecast the prices of three-bedroom houses for each month spanning January 2020 to July 2022.
-After exploring the dataset, we used
+After exploring the dataset and assignment requirements, we used
 - ModelA: Time-independent supervised regression:
   - Random Forest Regression model
   - Rolling window to create subsets without being influenced by the time dimension and capture any possible trends